Jython1415/mlx-alt-text/ROADMAP.md

 ## Immediate Goals

+- Make the output just the alt-text
 - Improve the model download workflow
   - Reject incompatible models with a helpful message
-  - Custom message when downloading a model; supress progress bar otherwise
+  - Custom message when downloading a model; suppress progress bar otherwise
 - Refine the default prompt
 - Test various models to provide (more informed) recommendations